 Hi all!
 I am excited to be part of the team to help you explore your passion for pharmacy.
 A little about me- I am all about CUNY pride since my alma mater was Hunter College.
 I enjoy chemical research, medical writing, and recently became a member of two clubs on campus.
 I currently work at CVS pharmacy as a pharmacy tech and in my spare time, I enjoy traveling, hiking, and watching movies.
 I am open to answer any questions you might have about TCOP and just about anything related to pharmacy.
 Looking forward to meeting you on campus and getting to know you!
 Feel free to reach out to me!

 Hi!
 My name is Navpreet Kaur.
-I am a second-year student at TCOP.
+I am a third year student at TCOP.
 I am part of APhA (American Pharmacist Association) and The Student Pharmacist of the New York organization.
 I work at Rite Aid as an intern.
 If you have any questions you can reach out to me.

-Hi!
-My name is Tzivia and I'm currently a first year student here at Touro.
+- Hi!
+My name is Tzivia and I'm currently a third year student here at Touro.
 I'm originally from Maryland, but I live in NYC now.
-Being that I'm a P1, I am super new here at Touro.
 I remember being in your shoes like it was yesterday.
 If there's a single piece of advice that I wish I had during the admissions process it's to just take a deep breath and relax.
 I know it sounds simple and maybe even obvious, but it's just so easy to get caught up in the moment.
 If you have any questions about Touro, pharmacy in general, or even just want to chat, shoot me an email!
 Congrats on making it this far and good luck!
 Feel free to reach out to me!

 Hello everyone!
 My name is Ariana Miranda and I come from the beautiful island of Puerto Rico.
 I will be honest, it took me a little while to adapt to the speed of the city, but now I am enjoying every second of being here!
 The location of Touro is incredible.
 Harlem is rich in cultures, food, music, and more, however there is still many health disparities among the community, which I believe is what makes our school’s location so special.
 We have constantly the opportunity to reach out to the community and help hands-on to eliminate these disparities.
 I am currently president of Pharmacists of the State of New York (PSSNY) and historian of College of Psychiatric and Neurologist Pharmacists (CPNP).
 No, this doesn’t mean that classes are easy, it means that we have to work harder on our time-management skills.
 My commute is smooth since I live about 25 minutes from school, so usually during exams you will see me either very early in the morning or late- night in a study room to avoid any distractions.
 Otherwise, I study at home most of the time as I like to be around to walk my 1.5-year-old pup.
 That is a little bit about myself, but if you have any questions at all about our school, our community, student life, transportation, food, anything, please do not hesitate in contacting me!

-My Name is Aderinola Omoniyi, a second-year student and a mother of two boys.
-(Had a baby in the middle of an exam period in my first year, first semester!)
-I have learned over time how to effectively manage my time.
+My Name is Aderinola Omoniyi, a second-year student and I have learned over time how to effectively manage my time.
 I am actively involved in about three clubs on campus one of which I am the president.
 If you have any questions on how to juggle family and school or general questions about our beautiful institution I am always happy to provide assistance.
 Feel free to reach out to me!

-Hi, my name is Jinet Reyes and I am a second-year student from Jersey City, New Jersey.
+Hi, my name is Jinet Reyes and I am a third year student and past student government president, from Jersey City, New Jersey.
 I did my undergrad at CUNY Lehman College in the Bronx where I was born and raised.
 During my time at Touro I am usually studying with my peers and involved with the faculty in student organizations.
 Pharmacy school can appear intimidating but with the support from Touro and your fellow peers, you will achieve great success at Touro!
 Please reach out!

 I pursue my love for pharmacy because it has given shape and utility to my love for the health sciences.
 I was born and raised in Georgetown, Guyana and also earned my undergraduate degree from the University of Guyana.
 I now live in Jamaica, Queens with my wife and son.
 I am excited to add to the diversity at Touro College of Pharmacy and am always ready to engage students.
 Feel free to reach out to me.